Monkey Island 2: LeChuck's Revenge: Production

 In 1990, prior to the release of Monkey Island 2: LeChuck's Revenge, the staff of LucasArts (formerly Lucasfilm Games) relocated from their original workplace at Skywalker Ranch (left) to offices in nearby San Rafael, California (right).

 LucasArts sought to commit its projects to a new, more structured production template, to which Monkey Island 2 was one of the company' first games to conform, along with Indiana Jones and the Fate of Atlantis.
-This meant that a dedicated schedule was set for the development of the sequel, under which process further "rough due-dates" were decided and a fully recruited team was allotted to Monkey Island 2.
+This meant that a dedicated production schedule was set, under which further "rough due-dates" were decided and a fully recruited team was allotted to Monkey Island 2.

 The principal staff members from the original game reprised their duties for the creation of its sequel.
 Gilbert reassumed the role of project leader, and The Secret of Monkey Island co-designers, programmers and writers Tim Schafer and Dave Grossman also returned to work on Monkey Island 2 in their respective capacities.
-Grossman briefly disengaged from the game's production when LucasArts requested him to assist The Digs then-director Noah Falstein in the early development of that title.
+Grossman briefly disengaged from the production when LucasArts requested him to assist The Digs then-director Noah Falstein in the early development of that title.
 After concluding this assignment, Grossman resumed his work on Monkey Island 2 until its completion.
-Staff returning from The Secret of Monkey Island also included lead artist and cover illustrator Steve Purcell; animator Sean Turner; composer Michael Land; LucasArts playtesting supervisor Judith Lucero, who also authored the instruction manual for the game; and game tester James Hampton.
+Staff returning from The Secret of Monkey Island also included lead artist and cover illustrator Steve Purcell; animator Sean Turner; composer Michael Land; LucasArts playtesting supervisor Judith Lucero, who also authored the instruction manual; and game tester James Hampton.
 At the same time, Monkey Island 2 was supplemented with newly hired personnel such as artists Peter Chan and Larry Ahern as well as a scripter-programmer.
 Shelley Day, formerly of Electronic Arts, was appointed to produce Monkey Island 2 at LucasArts alongside Indiana Jones and the Fate of Atlantis.